bbkr/Text-Markov/README.md

 ### new( dimensions => 2 )

-Dimensions (optional, default ```1```) controls how many predecessors in a row should determine successor weights.
+Amount of dimensions (optional, default ```1```) controls how many predecessors in a row should determine successor weights.
-Check "Improving output quality" paragraph for details.
+Check [Improving output quality](#improving-output-quality) paragraph for details.

 ### feed( "foo", "bar", "baz" )

-Add sequence of objects to Markov graph.
+Add a sequence of objects to Markov graph.

 ### read( 128 )